conan-io/conan-io.github.io/_posts/2019-05-08-New-conan-release-1-15.markdown

 with all the information that the build helpers use (https://github.com/conan-io/conan/projects/5).

 This means that we will focus the development effort in key features for Conan, although we would not stop our monthly release schedule.
-There will be releases with bugfixes and small improvements coming on every release and we will be introducing the roadmap features in a more paced way.
+There will be releases with bugfixes and small improvements coming on every release and we will be introducing these big features in a more paced way.

 We believe this is the right path to bring meaningful features to the community and that this will help to shape the future of a better tool towards Conan 2.0.